1. THESE TERMS

-2.2 How to contact us.
-You can contact us by telephoning our customer service team on 01747 442570 or by writing to us at [email protected]
+How to contact us.
+You can contact us by telephoning our customer service team on 01747 442570 or by writing to us at [email protected].

 3. OUR CONTRACT WITH YOU

-3.1 How we will accept your order.
-Our acceptance of your order will take place when we email you to accept it, at which point a contract will come into existence between you and us.
+3.1 How we accept your order.
+Our acceptance of your order will take place when we email you to confirm that we have accepted it, at which point a contract will come into existence between you and us.

 Sometimes we reject orders.
 If we are unable to accept your order, we will inform you of this and will not charge you for the product.
-This might be because the product is out of stock, because of unexpected limits on our resources, because we cannot verify your age (where the product is age-restricted), because we have identified an error in the price or description of the product or because we are unable to meet a delivery deadline you have specified.
+This might be because the product is out of stock, because of unexpected limits on our resources, because we cannot verify your age (where the product is age-restricted), because we have identified an error in the price or description of the product, or because we are unable to meet a delivery deadline you have specified.
 When this happens, we let you know as soon as possible and refund any sums you have paid.

 If you wish to make a change to the product you have ordered, please contact us.
 We will let you know if the change is possible.
 If it is possible, we will let you know about any changes to the price of the product, the timing of supply or anything else which would be necessary as a result of your requested change and ask you to confirm whether you wish to go ahead with the change.

 5. OUR RIGHTS TO MAKE CHANGES